torvalds/linux/Documentation/admin-guide/index.rst

    kernel-parameters
    devices

-This section describes CPU vulnerabilities and their mitigations.
+This section describes CPU vulnerabilities and provides an overview of the possible mitigations along with guidance for selecting mitigations if they are configurable at compile, boot or run time.

 .. toctree::
    :maxdepth: 1

-   hw-vuln/index
+   l1tf

 Here is a set of documents aimed at users who are trying to track down problems and bugs in particular.